andrealommen/PHY309/assignments/hw3.md

 e) Make a plot of the electric field due to the charge distribution $$\rho$$ both before and after you add the point charge.
 (Hint: You already have a formula for $$Q_{enclosed}$$ from part d, so you're only moments away from knowing what the E-field due to that charge distribution is.
 You can superpose the E-field of a point charge on top of that.)

 (5).
 What is the capacitance of the earth?
 (Most of the surface of the earth is covered by sea water, a fairly good conductor.)
+(Hint: consider the earth to be a spherical conductor with charge q.
+You can get the field outside the earth very easily with Gauss' law.
+Integrate the E-field from the earth's radius to infinity to get the voltage.
+Then $$ C = q/V$$.
+You don't even have to stress about the sign because capacitance is defined to be positive.)

 (6).
 A spherical balloon is made of lightweight, aluminized Mylar.
 It is suggested that it could be kept spherical simply by connecting it to a high-voltage source.
 The balloon has a diameter of 0.1 meter, and the maximum breakdown electric field in air is
 $$ 3 \times 10^6$$ volts/meter.

        a) What is the maximum voltage that can be applied to the balloon?
+(You can use the same expression for E-field that you used in the previous problem.
+Set that equal to the breakdown voltage to find a $$q_{max}$$ for the balloon.
+Then use your expression for Voltage from the previous problem to answer the question.)

        b)  What gas pressure inside the balloon would produce the same effect?